The Early Years

 In 2007, Imagen began a project to track Latino senior level executives in the industry.
 This effort, now known as the Imagen Most Powerful and Influential Latinos in Entertainment, has identified more than 100 industry executives as well as talent agents and managers in mainstream media.
-The list is announced bi-annually at a reception in Beverly Hills during Hispanic Heritage month and provides a networking opportunity for these executives.
+This list is announced annually and has provided a networking opportunity for executives during the celebratory reception.

 The Imagen Foundation continues to be a resource and conduit for the entertainment industry and the Latino community.
 Imagen has evolved as an organization that uses its influence to promote, support, build bridges and connect national influencers, both Latino and non-Latino, with each other.